Battle of Sepeia: Strategic and Tactical Deliberations

 The strategic and tactical deliberations of the Battle of Sepeia begin with Spartan’s march to Argos.
 Initially, Cleomenes led the Spartans to the Erasinos River, on the border of the Argolid, before reporting that the omen’s were not favourable there to set up camp.
 Interpretations of Cleomenes retreat, suggests the Argives had gained the higher ground on the opposite side of the stream.
 Cleomenes reconvened his army on the border of Tiryns.
 The Argive forces were caught off guard by the Agiad King’s repositioning; rushing to set up camp in Sepeia at a close distance from the Lacedaemonians.
 The Argives had lost their high ground advantage.

-The Battle
+Battle

 Ultimately, Sparta won the Battle of Sepeia through deception.
 Reluctant to engage in battle, the Argives had been mimicking the Spartan Herald's call for meal time breaks.
 This ensured the Spartans did not attack the Argives when the hoplites were not prepared.

 When Cleomenes became aware of this strategy, he was able to weaponize this against them.
 Cleomenes instructed his forces to ignore the Herald’s announcement and instead attack at this call.
 The Argive forces were caught off guard, and a slaughter ensued.

 However, other historical accounts suggest a seven-day truce had been agreed upon by the two forces.
 Contrary to Herodotus’ account, Plutarch suggests the Spartan forces broke the truce on the third night and attacked the unsuspecting Argives.
 When Cleomenes was questioned for his breach of the truce; the King argued the truce was made for seven days and didn’t include nights.